Punjabi Chole Recipe

 In An Instant Pot

-Press SAUTE mode of the instant pot.
+Press the SAUTE mode of the Instant Pot.

-Close the lid of the instant pot and set the valve to the sealing position.
+Close the Instant Pot lid and set the valve to the sealing position.

-Now press PRESSURE COOK mode and set the timer to 20 minutes at high pressure.
+Press PRESSURE COOK mode and set the timer to 20 minutes at high pressure.

-The instant pot will take some time to build the pressure and timer to start.
+The instant pot will take some time to build pressure, and the timer to start.

 Once the timer goes off, let the pressure release naturally for 10 minutes.